michelkana/lendingclub/CS109aLendingClub_Models.md

     Using a threshold of 0.999 guarantees a sensitivity of 0.500 and a specificity of 0.804, i.e. a false positive rate of 19.64%.

+Reducing dimensions with Principal Components Analysis improved QDA accuracy, but still it was not as good as tree-based classifiers or logistic regression.

 ```
 qda_model_pca = fit_predict_evaluate(qda_model, X_train_scaled_pca, y_train, X_val_scaled_pca, y_val, df_cv_scores_pca)